systemquack/csc-212-s16-code-examples/labs/Lab6/readme.md

 2. Once your class is complete, you will need to write a `main` function to test and use it.

 Take the `main.cpp` file from the repository, because it has code that can open a text file and read in each word from that file.
 Make sure you can understand what the code is doing.

-### The question you want to answer is: What words from a text are not found in the dictionary?

-Using your data structure, and the code to read in files, write code in `main.cpp` that will read in a dictionary file to your linked list.
-This will give you a dictionary of words that you can access with your List class.
-Select a book from the repository and look up all the words in that book to see if they are in the dictionary or not.
-Output the words that are not in the dictionary to the screen.
-A simple display is all that is required but you should try to output a nice summary.